daisugiland/daisugi/packages/anzen/README.md

 This project is part of the [@daisugi](https://github.com/daisugiland/daisugi) monorepo.

-**Anzen** is a TypeScript result type taking cues from Rust's Result and Haskell's Either types.
+**Anzen** helps write safe code without exceptions, taking roots from Rust's Result and Haskell's Either.

 ## 🌟 Features